-Lorde’s New Album Is a Great Incentive to Stay in This Weekend
+Lorde’s New Album Is A Great Incentive To Stay In This Weekend

-Remember when you were young and spontaneous, and you just wanted to go out all the time and get wasted and meet new people, and it felt like every night was pregnant with possibilities, like any party could be the one that changes your life forever?
-Listening to Lorde’s new album — a concept album about a house party — reminds me of those halcyon-tinted nights, and it also makes me feel really, really tired.
+Remember when you were young and spontaneous and you just wanted to go out all the time and get wasted and meet new people, and it felt like every night was pregnant with possibilities, like any party could be the one that changes your life forever?
+Listening to Lorde’s new album – a concept album about a house party – reminds me of those halcyon-tinted nights, and it also makes me feel really, really tired.

-In fact, a great litmus test for whether you’re old and boring is whether listening to Melodrama makes you want to hit the town, or if it makes you really glad that your weekend plans involve doing laundry and rewatching the first two seasons of The West Wing.
+In fact, a great litmus test for whether you’re old and boring is whether listening to ‘Melodrama’ makes you want to hit the town, or if it makes you really glad that your weekend plans involved doing laundry and re-watching the first two seasons of The West Wing.

-For instance, this just sounds like a huge hassle.
+For instance, this just sounds like a huge hassle:

 I do my makeup in somebody else’s car